Copy Protect PDF Files

 PDF copy protection is one aspect of PDF security and PDF digital rights management and is the process of applying copy protection controls to PDF documents.
 In PDF digital rights management systems it is used to:

-• prevent users selecting and copying and pasting content into other applications
+• prevent users from selecting and copying and pasting content into other applications

 • prevent screen grabbing (copying and pasting of screen content)